MarginaliaSearch/MarginaliaSearch/code/libraries/readme.md

 # Libraries

-These are libraries that are not strongly coupled to the search engine.
+These are libraries that are not strongly coupled to the search engine's business logic.
+These libraries may not depend on features, services, processes, models, etc.

+**NOTE:** These libraries are co-licensed under [the MIT license](LICENSE.txt).

+## Libraries

 * The [array](array/) library is for memory mapping large memory-areas, which Java has bad support for.
 It's designed to be able to easily replaced when *Java's Foreign Function And Memory API* is released.